opdavies/oliverdavies.uk/source/_posts/2016-02-15-announcing-drupal-vm-config-generator.md

 ---
 nav: blog
-title: Announcing the Drupal VM Config Generator
+title: Announcing the Drupal VM Generator
 tags:
     - drupal
     - drupal-planet
     - drupal-vm
     - symfony
+slug: announcing-the-drupal-vm-config-generator
 ---
 {% block excerpt %}
 For the past few weeks I’ve been working on a personal side project, based on Drupal VM.
-It’s called the [Drupal VM Config Generator](https://github.com/opdavies/drupal-vm-config-generator), and over the weekend I’ve added the final features and fixed the remaining issues, and tagged the 1.0.0 release.
+It’s called the [Drupal VM Generator](https://github.com/opdavies/drupal-vm-generator), and over the weekend I’ve added the final features and fixed the remaining issues, and tagged the 1.0.0 release.
 {% endblock %}

 {% block content %}
 For the past few weeks I’ve been working on a personal side project, based on Drupal VM.
-It’s called the [Drupal VM Config Generator](https://github.com/opdavies/drupal-vm-config-generator), and over the weekend I’ve added the final features and fixed the remaining issues, and tagged the 1.0.0 release.
+It’s called the [Drupal VM Generator](https://github.com/opdavies/drupal-vm-generator), and over the weekend I’ve added the final features and fixed the remaining issues, and tagged the 1.0.0 release.

 ![](/assets/images/blog/drupalvm-generate-repo.png)